 Success with video in Facebook posts

 If a picture is worth a thousand words, then a video must be worth at least pi cubed!
-Use video in your Facebook post marketing.
-Adjunct to this, upload your videos directly to Facebook for best results.
+Use video in your Facebook post-marketing.
+Adjunct to this, upload your videos directly to Facebook for the best results.
 While Facebook will never explicitly state that they give preference to their videos, it’s both obvious to anyone using the platform and makes sense from a business standpoint.

 Facebook wants two things to happen with video: to compete directly with YouTube, and to make tons of cheddar with video advertising.

 Logically, it makes sense that Facebook will be eager to share your videos.
 Perhaps more so than other types of Facebook posts, and this is my experience.
 Remember, you can share any of your YouTube videos working for you.
 Ideally, you should share videos on YouTube and Facebook, while uploading the video directly to each.
 I know this is a pain, but the results are worthwhile.